Director of Sustainability Education and Research

 Her scholarship lies at the intersection of science, people, and the planet.
 Sustainability education, especially in the context of the campus as a living-learning laboratory, is the focal point of the graduate student team that works with her.
-She teaches Environmental Studies 126, a foundational course in the undergraduate sustainability certificate.
+With her doctoral students, she teaches Environmental Studies 126 (“principles of environmental science”), a foundational course in the undergraduate sustainability certificate.

 Cathy did her undergraduate studies at Cornell University (1968-72), graduating Phi Beta Kappa with distinction in all subjects.
 She was awarded a Danforth Fellowship for graduate study and earned her doctorate in chemistry from the University of Wisconsin–Madison in 1976.